People with Chédiak-Higashi syndrome usually have pale skin, light-colored or white hair, and pink or pale blue-gray eyes.

 Doctors examine a sample of blood to check for abnormalities and do genetic tests to confirm the diagnosis.

 Treatment involves antibiotics to prevent infections, other drugs to help the immune system function better, and, if possible, stem cell transplantation.

-People with Chédiak-Higashi syndrome are more susceptible to infections because phagocytes do not function normally.
+People with Chédiak-Higashi syndrome are more susceptible to infections because phagocytes (types of white blood cells, including neutrophils, eosinophils, monocytes, and macrophages) do not function normally.
 Phagocytes are cells that ingest and kill microorganisms.

 The disorder may also cause vision problems.
 For example, the sharpness of vision (acuity) may be reduced, and the eyes may be sensitive to light (photosensitivity).
 Nystagmus, which causes blurred vision, is common.
 In nystagmus, the eyes repeatedly move rapidly in one direction, then drift slowly back to their original position.

 Chédiak-Higashi syndrome also commonly causes mouth sores, gingivitis, and periodontal disease.

 People with Chédiak-Higashi syndrome also have many infections.
 The infections usually involve the respiratory tract, skin, and membranes lining the mouth.

 In about 80% of people, Chédiak-Higashi syndrome progresses, causing fever, jaundice (a yellow color of the skin and eyes), an enlarged liver and spleen, swollen lymph glands, and a tendency to bleed and bruise easily.
 The disorder can also affect the nervous system, causing weakness, clumsiness, difficulty walking, and seizures.
 Once these symptoms develop, the syndrome is usually fatal within 30 months.

 A sample of blood is withdrawn and examined under a microscope.
 Certain abnormalities in white blood cells suggest Chédiak-Higashi syndrome.